 Internal injuries may not always present immediate symptoms and can worsen over time.
 Symptoms might include

 Internal injuries may sometimes not show noticeable symptoms until they become severe.
-This delayed presentation underscores the importance of seeking medical attention after any car accident, even if you feel fine initially.
+It's important to see a doctor after a car accident, even if you initially feel okay.

 Internal injuries can range from bruises to more severe organ damage.
-Blunt force trauma can lead to internal bleeding, which, if left untreated, can result in shock or life-threatening complications.
+Strong impact can cause bleeding inside the body, which, if not treated, can cause shock or life-threatening problems.

 Organ damage, such as to the liver, spleen, kidneys, or intestines, can also occur due to the force of impact or from being struck by objects within the vehicle.